-I create things with words as well as paint, and have been writing professionally for the past 12 years.
-I’ve contributed to numerous books and received awards for poetry, nonfiction prose, newspaper writing and blogging.
+I have been writing professionally for the past 15 years.
+I’ve contributed to numerous books and received awards for nonfiction prose, newspaper writing, poetry and blogging.
 And sometimes, I just ramble.

 Two of my 2015 pieces of writing were honored this week with statewide awards.

 The Great Music Categorization Initiative

 As someone who is at least as interested in the lyrics as the music itself, I wish someone would invent a topical categorization option for music based on lyrics.

 On Lassa Fever, the YWCA and the power of community connections

 Thanks to the value of the internet, and of connecting people with other people, I got to write some cool journalism.

 In a sweeping roundup of art-and-words news, I share updates on art and literary works performed or displayed in late 2014 and early 2015.

 As part of the 2014 YorkArts Writer’s Eye competition, I wrote a piece based on a painting titled Light Pouring Down by artist Linda Sommer.
 Later, local artist Missi McLaren Ritter painted a work based on this poem for a HIVE Artspace exhibit.
 It’s like playing telephone with art and words.